 The early results are poor.
 His first frescoes develop mold.
 He has to scrape them off and start again.
 He works in physical agony, paint dripping into his eyes, his neck locked in a permanent crane upward.
 He is, by every measure, a beginner — clumsy, frustrated, and acutely aware of how far the gap stretches between what he can see in his mind and what his hands can produce on plaster.

 He does not hire an expert to do it for him.
-He does not attend a lecture on fresco technique.
-He hires a few assistants who know the basics, works beside them, asks precise questions, and then — crucially — sends them away once he has extracted what he needs.
-The rest he figures out through direct contact with the material.
+He hires a few assistants who know the basics to show him the technique and guide him through the first sections.
+Then, once he feels confident enough, he continues to progress on his own through direct contact with the material.
 Panel by panel, his skill compounds.
 By the time he reaches the final sections, he is painting with a freedom and command that surpass anything in the medium before or since.

 Four years later, the ceiling is unveiled.
 It is not merely competent.
 It is the single greatest painting in Western art.